Student Accommodations Archives

-Studying in the Netherlands?
-Whether you're an undergraduate or a post-grad, find your next student home with our listings of expat-friendly student accommodation in the Netherlands:
+Studying in the UK?
+Whether you're an undergraduate or a post-grad, find your next student home with our listings of expat-friendly student accommodation in the UK:

-Studentenwoningweb is an online property portal for students.
-They specialize in making it easier for domestic and international students find the right room.
-So, whether you’re studying in Groningen or Maastricht, you’ll find your new home with Studentenwoningweb.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing